 Log homes are built with logs, which form an integral part of the structure and the building envelope.
 A log home is covered under the statutory warranty as long as it has been constructed in accordance with Part 9 of the Ontario Building Code and otherwise meets the “new home requirements.”

 A shell home is a home that meets the “new home requirements” where the builder completes the “shell” but does not finish the interior elements.
 For single family homes and low-rise condominiums, the “shell” includes the essential elements (footings/foundation, framing, exterior cladding, building envelope, and heating, electrical and plumbing distribution systems) and installation of insulation, vapor barrier and drywall.
 For high-rise condominiums, the “shell” includes the essential elements and installation of insulation, vapor barrier and drywall on the exterior walls only; the builder is not required to install drywall on the interior walls.
-Statutory warranty coverage applies to the work completed by the builder.
+Statutory warranty coverage applies to the materials supplied by and work completed by the builder.